tinalasisi/fibermorph/README.md

 ### Curvature
 To calculate curvature from grayscale TIFF images of hair fibers, the flag `--curvature` is used with the following flags in addition to input and output directories:
 ```
 --resolution_mm       	Integer.
 Number of pixels per mm for curvature analysis.
+						Default is 132.
 --window_size  [ ...]
-                      Float or integer.
-Desired size for window of measurement for curvature
+Float or integer or None.
+Desired size for window of measurement
-                      analysis in pixels or mm (given the flag --window_unit).
-Default is 10.
+						for curvature analysis in pixels or mm (given
-                      Works when the --window_unit is pixels.
+						the flag --window_unit).
+If nothing is entered, the default
+						is None and the entire hair will be used to for the curve fitting."
---window_unit {px,mm}
+--window_unit {px,mm}	String.
-                      String.
 Unit of measurement for window of measurement for curvature
                       	analysis.
 Can be 'px' (pixels) or 'mm'.
 Default is 'px'.
 -s, --save_image      	Default is False.
 Will save intermediate curvature processing images if
                       	--save_image flag is included.
 -W, --within_element  	Boolean.
 Default is False.
 Will create an additional directory with
                       	spreadsheets of raw curvature measurements for each hair if the
                       	--within_element flag is included.

 ```